6d6f7274686f6e/dotfiles/README.md

 There are various utility scripts under `~/.config/i3/scripts/`, and `i3blocks` (the i3 status bar) relies on those in `~/.config/i3/scripts/i3blocks/`.
 You should also read them to learn about the various things that can be done by clicking on the status bar.

 Some of the scripts that can be launched through shortcuts may ask for your password to launch other scripts with admin privileges.
-If you want to really be sure that one of these shortcut doesn't launch an unwanted malicious script with admin privileges, you can change the `config` ownership to `root` with `sudo chown root:root ~/.config/i3/config/` to make sure it won't be modified without you knowing, and you should be fine (or simply never use a script that requires admin privileges through the GUI at all).
-I understand that it is a bit of a cheap trick but I haven't found any better way to keep my admin-privilege-requesting shortcuts without risks.
+This is a bit of a tradeoff between comfort and security, since theoretically someone could change those shortcuts to prompt your password and then run unwanted programs as root.
+So far I haven't found any way to prevent this, so you can disable those shortcuts if you want to be really sure.

 ### ZSH
 Set ZSH as your default shell by typing `chsh -s /bin/zsh`.